Back in the 20th century, marketing aspired to build champion brands

 saying that the wars of persuasion can only be won by the volume of your output,

 not by the quality or content of your messaging.

 Now some will disagree with that.

-They'll say that victory is achieved through mass personalization and precision
+They'll say that victory is achieved through

-targeting.
-But those things are fools' gold, at least for a while.
-Our data is
+mass personalization and precision targeting.
+But those things are fools' gold,

 compromised.
 Progress isn't being made.
 Key players are starting to